Echoes from the dark: Galaxy catalog incompleteness in standard siren cosmology: Catalogs

 \subsection{Mock GW catalogs}

-We populate our three host galaxy catalogs with BBH mergers now assigned independently of individual galaxy properties.
+For each weighting scheme, we populate the corresponding host galaxy catalog with BBH mergers, generating three mock GW catalogs hereafter labeled as \texttt{mock0}, \texttt{mock1}, \texttt{mock2} for $\alpha_M = 0, 1, 2$ respectively.
 We assume that the overall BBH merger rate follows the cosmic star formation rate density from \citet{Madau2014}:

 where $\psi(z) \propto (1+z)^{\gamma}$ at low $z$, peaks at $z_{\rm p}$, and then declines as $\psi(z) \propto (1+z)^{-\kappa}$.
 The redshifts are then converted to luminosity distances by assuming the cosmology of MICECATv2.
 For the mass distribution, we adopt the phenomenological model ``PowerLaw+Peak'' \citep[PLP,][]{Talbot2018}, which is the preferred model up to LVK GWTC-3 \citep{Abbott2023_Population}.
-Equation~(\ref{eq:pop}) is then factorized as follows:
+Equation~(\ref{eq:pop}) is then factorized as

 where the primary mass $p(m_1|\vlambda_{\rm m})$ is modeled as a superposition of a power-law with slope $\alpha$ in the domain $m_1\in [m_{\rm low},m_{\rm high}]$ and a Gaussian centered at $\mu_{\rm g}$ with width $\sigma_{\rm g}$ and mixing fraction $\lambda_{\rm g}$.
 The low-mass boundary is smoothed by a factor set by $\delta_m$.
 The secondary mass is modeled as a power-law with index $\beta$ in the domain $m_2 \in [m_{\rm low}, m_1]$.\\